cisagov/icsnpp-hart-ip/README.md

 From here you can install the locally built files through `zkg install ./icsnpp-hart-ip` and run it like you would normally.
 Or you can manually run the parser without installing it: `zeek ./build/hart_ip.hlto ./scripts/__load__.zeek  -Cr <pcap>`

-From here you can install the locally built files through `zkg install ./icsnpp-hart-ip` and run it like you would normally.
-Or you can manually run the parser without installing it: `zeek ./build/hart_ip.hlto ./scripts/__load__.zeek  -Cr <pcap>`

 ## ICSNPP Packages

 All ICSNPP Packages: